-- conduct which is an offence or a breach of law disclosures related to miscarriages of justice. - health and safety risks, including risks to the public as well as other employees damages to the environment. - the unauthorised use of public funds possible fraud and corruption, including bribery. - sexual or physical abuse of clients, or other unethical conduct covering-up of any of the above - 2.3 Therefore, any serious concerns that you have about any aspect of service provision or the conduct of officers or members of the Council or others acting on behalf of the Council can be reported under the Confidential Reporting Code.
-This may be about something that: makes you feel uncomfortable in terms of known standards, your experience or the standards you believe the Council subscribe to; or is against the Council's Constitution and policies; or falls below established standards of practice; or amounts to improper conduct. - 2.4 This code does not replace the corporate complaint procedure which is in place to address complaints about the Council's services. - 2.5 The Council encourages you to raise your concerns under this procedure in the first instance.
-If you are not sure whether or not to raise a concern, you should discuss the issue with your line manager, trade union representative or the Deputy Monitoring Officer.
-Sept 2018 Public Concern at Work name change to Protect Page 4 of 8
+- conduct which is an offence or a breach of law - disclosures related to miscarriages of justice - health and safety risks, including risks to the public as well as other employees - damages to the environment - the unauthorised use of public funds - possible fraud and corruption, including bribery - sexual or physical abuse of clients, or - other unethical conduct - covering-up of any of the above - 2.3 Therefore, any serious concerns that you have about any aspect of service provision or the conduct of officers or members of the Council or others acting on behalf of the Council can be reported under the Confidential Reporting Code.
+This may be about something that: - makes you feel uncomfortable in terms of known standards, your experience or the standards you believe the Council subscribe to; or - is against the Council's Constitution and policies; or - falls below established standards of practice; or - amounts to improper conduct.

+- 2.4 This code does not replace the corporate complaint procedure which is in place to address complaints about the Council's services. - 2.5 The Council encourages you to raise your concerns under this procedure in the first instance.
+If you are not sure whether or not to raise a concern, you should discuss the issue with your line manager, trade union representative or the Monitoring Officer. - 2.6 Individuals who make a public interest disclosure ('whistleblow') within the context of protections provided within the Employment Rights Act 1996, which details that the protections are that the dismissal of an employee will be automatically unfair if the reason, or principal reason, for their dismissal is that they have made a "protected disclosure" and that workers are protected from being subjected to any detriment on the ground that they have made a protected disclosure

-2.6 Individuals who make a public interest disclosure ('whistle blow') within the context of protections provided within the Employment Rights Act 19961 would normally be expected to first raise the issue with their employer directly.
+You would normally be expected to first raise the issue with their employer directly.
 However, they can also make disclosures to prescribed persons or bodies.
-The Government has recently updated the List of prescribed persons and bodies.
+The Government has recently updated the List of prescribed persons and bodies which is accessible on the Government website.
 Under the list, individuals need to raise the issue with the correct prescribed person for the sector or industry concerned.
-Across sectors and industries, there are over 80 persons and bodies listed, a number of them relating to local authorities depending on their areas of responsibility.
+There are a number of prescribed persons and bodies relating to local authorities depending on their areas of responsibility.
 Guidance in the list also provides information for individuals to help them identify the relevant auditor for a particular local authority.

-3.0 Safeguards.
+3. Safeguards